TymanWasTaken/cascade/README.md

 The cascade project is a library for the [discordeno](https://github.com/discordeno/discordeno) library that allows dynamic and easy command handling with many features, such as easily creatable bots that allow lots of customization

+# WARNING: THIS IS A WORK IN PROGRESS AND ANYTHING HERE CURRENTLY WILL LIKELY BE CHANGED LATER.

 **Website/Docs**: https://cascade.tyman.tech (WIP)

 <h2 align="center">Usage</h2>